-- Conventional dentures are made to fit your mouth’s specific shade and contours, enhancing comfort and function.
+- Conventional dentures are made to fit your mouth’s specific contours, enhancing comfort and function.
 For conventional dentures, your dentist takes impressions of your smile and creates the dentures for you.

 Partial dentures are an excellent option for missing teeth but still have some natural ones remaining.
 These dentures consist of prosthetic teeth secured to a gum-colored base.
 The base is fixed in the mouth, relying on neighboring teeth and the gums for support.

 Implant-supported dentures are permanent, as the dental implants hold the dentures in place.
-This tooth-replacement option can be used as complete or partial dentures.
+This tooth-replacement option can be used as complete dentures or fixed dental bridges.